 Grading and Assignment Completion

 Some online classes require students to turn in their assignments periodically throughout the semester, just as traditional classes do.
 Others have more flexible assignment dates, in which case teachers must often be prepared to grade a great deal of material all at once at the end of a semester.
 Teachers can also utilize a software interface that allows them to assign answers as they create the problems and thereby orchestrate self-grading automated tests.

-In online classes, teachers are not required to be in class at any particular time, but must make themselves available to student questions on a consistent basis throughout each day to insure that students have a consistent resource for learning.
+Unlike classroom teachers, online teachers may not be required to be in class at any particular time, but they must make themselves available to student questions on a consistent basis throughout each day to ensure that students have a consistent resource for learning.
 This interaction may occur via e-mail, instant messenger or some other asynchronous form of communication.

 Instructors who conduct classes online have to be more aware of certain teaching techniques and learning outcomes.
 For example, online teaching classes available through public high school systems as well as postsecondary institutions emphasize the need to facilitate student communication.
 Because learners aren't communicating in a classroom setting, they need to be able to conduct ongoing dialogue with peers and professors.
 Teachers may wish to assign group projects or set participation quotas to provide distance-education students with the same sense of community and learning support that classroom-based students experience.

 Educators who are interested in receiving formal training in distance education technology and teaching methods can find options at several universities or colleges -- many of which are offered online.
 These programs are usually designed for experienced academic instructors or corporate managers and trainers who utilize distance learning methods.
 Schools most commonly offer programs that lead to graduates earning a certificate or master's degree in one of the following fields: